isikakin/Amazon-SES/README.md

 # Amazon-SES
-Send email with Amazon SES
+Send email on Amazon SES with Lambda SQS Trigger